MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-supply-replenishment-overview.md

 ### Maximize resources and capacity

 Through shifting workloads and task timeframes in manufacturing environments, Dynamics 365 Supply Chain Management enables organizations to effectively plan and optimize the use of their resources.
 The plans include equipment, machinery, labor, and other production assets.
 By analyzing production schedules, demand forecasts, and resource availability, Dynamics 365 Supply Chain Management helps organizations efficiently allocate resources.
-Therefore, it ensures optimal utilization and reduces idle time.
+Therefore, it ensures optimal use and reduces idle time.

 ### Optimize inventory spend